Bitcoin Mining Hardware Trends, Technologies, and Top Devices

 A Brief History of Bitcoin Mining Hardware

 Bitcoin mining was a side hustle in its early years (2009–2010).
 The initial Bitcoin miners authenticated blocks of transactions by solving cryptographic puzzles using their computers’ central processing units (CPUs).
-Since graphics processing units (GPUs) are more powerful than CPUs, miners began to use them as the difficulty of mining Bitcoin rose in tandem with its value.
+Since graphics processing units (GPUs) are more potent than CPUs, miners began to use them as the difficulty of mining Bitcoin rose in tandem with its value.

-The mining space was dominated by Field Programmable Gate Arrays (FPGAs) and then by ASICs in 2013.
+The mining space was dominated by Field-Programmable Gate Arrays (FPGAs) and then by ASICs in 2013.
 With superior power efficiency and hash rates, ASICs shook up the industry by supplying Bitcoin miners with dedicated hardware.
-In 2024, the most efficient and powerful machines can mine profitably due to the advancements in ASIC technology.
+In 2024, the most efficient and powerful machines can mine profitably due to advancements in ASIC technology.
 Big mining farms and companies control the Bitcoin mining sector, which has grown capital-intensive.

-Technological developments, environmental concerns, and a move toward professionalized operations define the Bitcoin mining scenario 2024.
+Technological developments, environmental concerns, and a move toward professionalized operations define the Bitcoin mining scenario in 2024.
 Key trends influencing the industry include the following:

 Energy Efficiency